-Fig. 3 - Conditional cumulative probability of being pivotal at a given position of exemplary large, medium-sized, and small countries k being pivotal under the voting rules $j \in \{Nice, Lisbon\}$ at a particular rank position i when coalition-formation starts from the left, i. e. the chances to bring about the required qualified majority as the i-th member of a coalition that already includes i - 1 members (with decreasing enthusiasm about changing the status quo to the left).
+Figure 3: Conditional cumulative probability of being pivotal at a given position of exemplary large, medium-sized, and small countries k being pivotal under the voting rules $j \in \{Nice, Lisbon\}$ at a particular rank position i when coalition-formation starts from the left, i.e., the chances to bring about the required qualified majority as the i-th member of a coalition that already includes i - 1 members (with decreasing enthusiasm about changing the status quo towards the left).

-$$\Pr\left(\tilde{R}^{j}=i \land (\tilde{R}^{j})=k\right)$$
+$$\Pr\left(\tilde{R}^{j} = i \land (\tilde{R}^{j}) = k\right)$$

 Note that the Lisbon Treaty visibly shifts these distributions of pivotal positions to the left.
 More swings, thus, take place in smaller coalitions.
-Especially this holds for smaller countries in our sample.
+This holds especially for smaller countries.
 The explanation is two-fold.
 First, for small countries the membership criterion is a much more important source of influence than the population criterion.
-That explains why Belgium and Luxembourg have most of their pivotal positions at i = 15, which is exactly the effective Lisbon membership threshold.
+That explains why Belgium and Luxembourg have most of their pivotal positions at i = 16, which is exactly the effective Lisbon membership threshold.
 Second, for big countries like Germany the population criterion contributes more to power.
 The criterion involves a threshold of slightly more than 315 million citizens.
-The rank distribution of Germany's pivotal positions has its mode at rank 19, which in expected terms corresponds to 343 millions (using the average population per country).
-With its population of 82 millions, Germany is easily able to swing winning coalitions which pass the population threshold into losing ones.
+The rank distribution of Germany's pivotal positions has its mode at rank 19, which in expected terms corresponds to 345 millions (using the average population per country).
+With its population of nearly 82 millions, Germany is easily able to swing winning coalitions which pass the population threshold into losing ones.

 Figure 3 illustrates the corresponding conditional pivotal position distributions (in cumulative terms) for a small and a large country, Luxembourg and Germany.
 Already under the Nice rules, Germany has its (a priori random) right pivot positions more to the right than Luxembourg; it is pivotal at a rank position that is larger than that of Luxembourg in the sense of first-order stochastic dominance.
 This becomes much more pronounced under the Lisbon rules, because their focus on population sizes makes Germany an even 'larger' player, relatively speaking, than it was under the Nice rules - meaning that a random coalition of fixed size i - 1 is typically farther away from passing the voting thresholds than under the Nice rules; so that a greater coalition size i - 1 is compatible with becoming a winning coalition only after Germany joins.
-In summary, small countries exert power in relatively big coalitions containing a relatively high number of small countries.
+In summary, small countries exert power in coalitions with relatively few members (which are relatively big countries), and big countries exert power in coalitions containing a relatively high number of small countries.

-4. Results
+4 Results

-Table 2 reports the SMP values of individual Council members and EP for EU27.
+Table 2 reports the SMP values of individual Council members and the EP for EU28.
 It also shows, as a measure of relative power inside CM, the normalized SMP values (NSMP), and the relative differences between the SSI values (cf. Table 1) and the intra-CM power assessment implied by the NSMP.